-Managing the energy transition together
+Accelerating the energy transition with digital solutions

 Factors for success in an increasingly complex ecosystemThe energy industry is characterized by disruptive changes, which represent challenges and opportunities at the same time.
-The broad themes are decarbonization, decentralization, and digitalization, but many individual factors must also be considered.
+The broad themes are decarbonization, decentralization, and above all digitalization, but many individual factors must also be considered.

 From energy utility to infrastructure provider with a focus on the public